 Learn more about how you can launch a career in public service with the opportunities above: check out more details and apply today here!

 Our #SummerOfPurpose blog series follows this year’s Cleveland Foundation Summer Interns as they reflect on 11 weeks spent working with Cleveland-area nonprofit and public sector organizations.
-In today’s blog, we hear from Geneviéve Carreño, who spent their summer at LatinUs Theater Company, helping revamp their website and advance their digital marketing strategy.
-Why did you […]Read More
+In today’s blog, we hear from Thomas Vodrey, who spent his summer at the Cleveland Tree Coalition and Western Reserve Land Conservancy helping put the forest back in “the […]Read More